DAWells/HLA_spondylitis_rate/README.md

 # Undiagnosed ankylosing spondyloarthritis

-The HLA-B27 is present in ~90% of ankylosing spondyloarthritis patients.
-We can correlate national HLA allele frequencies with reported ankylosing spondyloarthritis rates.
-Outliers in this relationship may indicate undiagnosed cases.
-In addition, we can use HLA frequencies to estimate rates of celiac disease in countries where data is missing.
-Finally maybe we can do something cool filling in HLA frequency data using priors.

-- [x] Get estimates of ankylosing spondyloarthritis rates
-- [x] Get estimates of HLA-B27 frequency
+The HLA immune genes are so important for triggering the immune system, that we can use these genes to predict a person’s immune response.
+Here I will demonstrate how to estimate disease rates just from immune gene frequencies.
+All the steps from getting the immune gene data, to identifying high risk countries, and assessing limitations of the model are discussed [here](https://towardsdatascience.com/estimating-disease-rates-without-diagnosis/).

+# Download
+## Download HLA
+Download HLA frequency data for all available countries.

+# Preprocess
+## Combine HLA
+Combine multistudy data for each single country using `HLAfreq`.

+## Merge HLA disease
+Pair HLA frequency estimates with disease rates.

+# Analysis
+## Correlation
+Model correlation between HLA frequency and disease rate.

+## Choropleth
-- [x] Plot both as choropleths
+Plot disease rates as a coloured map.
-- [x] Plot correlation
-- [x] Identify outliers in disease rates
-- [x] Fill in missing disease rates from HLA data

 # Papers
 - Dean, L. E., Jones, G. T., MacDonald, A. G., Downham, C., Sturrock, R. D., & Macfarlane, G. J. (2014).
 Global prevalence of ankylosing spondylitis.
 Rheumatology, 53(4), 650-657.